DennisDavydov/homeinventory/README.md

 - Access the server in your web browser by navigating to http://localhost:8080.
 - The server provides an interface to manage inventory data.
-- You can add, delete, and view inventory items.
+- You add, delete, and view inventory items.

 ## API Endpoints